joshuarli/pylibgen/README.rst

 Support Library Genesis!
 --------------------------

-The :code:`get_download_url` implementation will parse the temporary download key necessary for a direct download URL from the libgen ads.php redirect.
+:code:`get_download_url` will, by default, parse the temporary download key necessary for a direct download URL from libgen's ads.php redirect.

-If you want to support Library Genesis, I recommend passing :code:`enable_ads=True` to :code:`get_download_url`, as this will return the plain MD5 download URL which shows an ad first.
+If you want to support Library Genesis, I recommend passing :code:`enable_ads=True` to :code:`get_download_url`, as this will return the plain download URL, which shows an ad first when visited.

 Disclaimer
 ---------------------

 Use this at your own risk.
-I am not responsible/liable for any piracy/copyright infringement/etc. committed by anyone using pylibgen.
+I am not responsible or liable for any piracy, copyright infringement, or other things committed by anyone using pylibgen.
 Blah blah lawyer stuff, etc.

 .. _pylibgen-cli: https://github.com/JoshuaRLi/pylibgen-cli